Estimating the roughness exponent of stochastic volatility from discrete observations of the integrated variance: Pathwise estimation

 Now we turn to the following question: Under which conditions do we have $\wh\cR_n(v)\to {R}$, where $v$ is as in \eqref{u and v eq}?
-The conditions we are going to introduce for answering this question are relatively strong.
+The conditions we are going to introduce to answer this question are relatively strong.
 Nevertheless, they hold for the sample paths of fractional Brownian motion.
+In the following proposition, we need to work with various functions $x$, $y$, $u$ and $v$.
+For this reason, we will temporarily use a superscript to indicate from which function the Faber--Schauder coefficients will be computed from.
+That is, for any function $f$, we write